puppetlabs/bolt/docs/_examples/deploy-tig-stack/index.md

 ## Running the Plan

-You've downloaded and installed the required modules from the Puppet Forge, populated the inventory file with nodes, and set up configuration parameters in the `dashboard` and `telegraf` manifests.
+You've downloaded and installed the required modules from the Puppet Forge, populated the inventory file with targets, and set up configuration parameters in the `dashboard` and `telegraf` manifests.
 All that's left is to run the plan.

 ```shell
 bolt plan run tig